intel-analytics/BigDL-2.x/README.md

 # <font size="6">How to use Analytics Zoo? </font>

-- Quick start with Analytics Zoo using the pre-built [Docker Image](https://analytics-zoo.github.io/master/##docker-images-and-builders)
+- Quick start with Analytics Zoo using the pre-built [Docker Image](https://analytics-zoo.github.io/master/##docker-images-and-builders).

-- Refer to the [Python](https://analytics-zoo.github.io/master/#PythonUserGuide/install/) and [Scala](https://analytics-zoo.github.io/master/#ScalaUserGuide/install/) installation guides to install Analytics Zoo
+- Refer to the [Python](https://analytics-zoo.github.io/master/#PythonUserGuide/install/) and [Scala](https://analytics-zoo.github.io/master/#ScalaUserGuide/install/) installation guides to install Analytics Zoo.

-- Visit the [Document Website](https://analytics-zoo.github.io/) for information on Analytics Zoo
+- Visit the [Document Website](https://analytics-zoo.github.io/) for information on Analytics Zoo.

-- Check the [Powered By](https://analytics-zoo.github.io/master/#powered-by/) & [Presentations](https://analytics-zoo.github.io/master/#presentations/) pages for real-world applications using Analytics Zoo
+- Check the [Powered By](https://analytics-zoo.github.io/master/#powered-by/) & [Presentations](https://analytics-zoo.github.io/master/#presentations/) pages for real-world applications using Analytics Zoo.

-- Join the [Google Group](https://groups.google.com/forum/#!forum/bigdl-user-group) (or subscribe to the [Mail List](mailto:bigdl-user-group+subscribe@googlegroups.com)) for more questions and discussions on Analytics Zoo
+- Join the [Google Group](https://groups.google.com/forum/#!forum/bigdl-user-group) (or subscribe to the [Mail List](mailto:bigdl-user-group+subscribe@googlegroups.com)) for more questions and discussions on Analytics Zoo.